-Ryley Mitchell is a cheerful and creative twelve-year-old because of the courage of a family who donated their child’s heart.
+Ryley Mitchell is a cheerful and creative thirteen-year-old because of the courage of a family who donated their child’s heart.

 When she was only two months old, parents Jeff and Joanna Mitchell were terrified to learn their daughter was in heart failure.
 They watched as Ryley was airlifted from home to wait for a donor in intensive care.
 Ryley’s family waited for 10 long days until a match was found.
 Ryley was given a new heart and with it, she and her family were given their future.